whoiskenjackson/color-dictionary/README.md

 #Color Dictionary

 Color dictionary is an array of color names, hex values, and rgb values.
-Currently there is 147 colors, Represented by 17 basic colors, with 130 other shades.
-The names of these colors can be used instead of using color codes in various HTML tags and CSS.
+Currently there are 147 colors with names, Represented by 17 basic colors, 130 more shades, and RebeccaPurple.
+The names of these colors can be used instead of using hex or rgb values in CSS.

 Basic color keywords:

 * aqua
 * black
 * blue